- Senior Body

-Learn more about our partnership with American Veterans Care Connection and our personal care services in Marietta, OH.
+Learn more about our partnership with American Veterans Care Connection and our personal care services in Marietta, OH and the surrounding areas.

 America’s veterans have sacrificed much to preserve our way of life.
 At Comfort Keepers of the Mid-Ohio Valley, we are honored to serve our veterans throughout the Mid-Ohio Valley on both sides of the Ohio River.
 American veterans and their surviving spouses may be eligible for a monthly benefit to pay for home care services through the Veteran’s Administration (VA) Aid & Attendance program.
 Through a partnership with the American Veterans Care Connection (AVCC), Comfort Keepers is able to pre-qualify veterans for benefit eligibility and streamline the process to apply for these benefits that can result in Comfort Keepers in-home services provided to you at no out-of-pocket cost.

 Both of our owners, David K Yeomans and Joanie K Yeomans, come from families of veterans who have sacrificed for our country from the American Revolution through World War II and the Korean Conflict.
 We appreciate the sacrifices all veterans made and make for our country and want to encourage all veterans to take full advantage of the benefits that are due them.

 At Comfort Keepers, it is our sincere honor to serve these men and women that gave us so much.
 By keeping them safe and happy in the comfort of their own homes, Comfort Keepers can help to show our appreciation to these veterans by providing the highest quality in-home care possible.
 We are proud of our partnership with the American Veterans Care Connection and our increased ability to help our brave servicemen and women

 Personal Care Services Are Available for Service Members and Surviving Spouses